The In Situ Signature of Cyclotron Resonant Heating

-\paragraph{Distribution Functions}Figure 2 shows a distribution function from the stream at 2020-01-30/03:54:55.
-Figure 2(a) shows a interpolation of the 3D measurements in the $v_\perp-v_\parallel$ plane constructed by identifying values of $v_\perp$ and $v_\parallel$ for each 3D energy bin assuming gyrotropy.
-A drifting bi-Maxwellian fit to the data, without assuming gyrotropy, is shown in Figure 2(b).
-Figure 2(c) shows the single bi-Maxwellian with macroscopic $n_p$, $P_\parallel$, and $P_\perp$ equal to the drifting bi-Maxwellian fit \cite{Klein2021}.
-The distributions are shown in field aligned coordinates with $\hat{\mathbf{B}}_0$ in the vertical direction.
-The drifting bi-Maxwellian fits provide good approximation of core and beam properties, the true distribution function is not exactly parameterized by the fit, as evidenced by the interpolated $\fpv$ falling to zero more slowly than the fit $\fpv$.
+\paragraph{Distribution Functions} Fig 2 shows the SPANi proton distribution function $f_p(v_\perp, v_\parallel)$ from the stream at 2020-01-30/04:10:21.
+Figure 2(a) shows a interpolation of the 3D measurements in the $v_\perp-v_\parallel$ plane constructed by identifying values of $v_\perp$ and $v_\parallel$ for each 3D energy bin, assuming gyrotropy.
+A drifting two-component bi-Maxwellian fit, assuming gyrotropy, is shown in Fig 2(b).
+The drifting bi-Maxwellian fit provides an approximation to $\fpv$ using two individual proton populations, though this parametrization may not resolve all non-thermal features that affect resonant interaction with cyclotron waves.
+Indeed, the presence of strong and persistent cyclotron-resonant interactions should affect the shape of $\fpv$, leading to an equilibrium distribution that deviates from a bi-Maxwellian \cite{IsenbergLee1996}.
+To explore a nonparametric $f_p(v_\perp, v_\parallel)$, which may better represent the data \cite{Dum1980,Vinas2009,Servidio2017}, we fit a set of orthonormal Hermite functions using linear least square methods:

-Resonant interaction of ion scale waves with particles can significantly affect the shape of the distribution function.
-The ion cyclotron resonance condition is
+\cite{Parker2015,Schekochihin2016}.
+Fig 2(c) shows the best-fit estimate to $\fpv$ for Hermite functions of order $m_{max}=6, n_{max}=6$.
+The distributions are shown in field aligned coordinates with $\hat{\mathbf{B}}_0$ along the vertical axis.
+In carrying out this fit, we effectively extend $f(v_\perp, v_\parallel)$ to negative values of $v_\perp$ by treating $f(v_\perp, v_\parallel)$ as an even function of $v_{\perp}$, thereby omitting the terms in the sum corresponding to odd values of $m$.
+Our use of Hermite functions is meant solely as a nonparametric interpolative scheme, and is not intended to represent a natural-basis for $\fpv$ \cite{Parker2015}.
+Over the studied interval, the average $\chi^2$ residual of the Hermite representation is 90\% of the bi-Maxwellian fit.
+No intervals were significantly better fit by the drifting bi-Maxwellian, though some distributions are equally well represented by either approximation.